Devking/HeartsAI/README.md

 0.7.1 &mdash;  `advance()` now checks for validity of the selected move
 0.7.2 &mdash;  Design paradigm for multiple game playouts has been established
 0.8.0 &mdash;  Finished preliminary version of `advance()` in the State class
+0.8.1 &mdash;  Added functionality for displaying debug messages only for Human players
+0.8.2 &mdash;  Fixed printout issue with shooting the moon -- random AI able to shoot the moon!

 ### Things To Do